MIC-DKFZ/nnUNet/documentation/setting_up_paths.md

 export RESULTS_FOLDER="/media/fabian/nnUNet_trained_models"
 ```

-This will set the paths for the current terminal session only (the variables will be lost if oyu close the terminal
+This will set the paths for the current terminal session only (the variables will be lost if you close the terminal
 and need to be reset every time).